protontypes/LibreSelery/README.md

 > Please keep in mind that OpenSelery is in an experimental state.
 The amount of funding should therefore be kept to a minimum.

 ## Contribution
-Constributors on the
-master branch will probably get emails with cryptocurrency.
+Constributors on the master branch will probably get emails with cryptocurrency.
 Only git profiles with emails on the github profile page are considered.
 We will never send a URL in the note.

 ## Usage
-Openselery is still not released and in experimental status.

 1. Install with [docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/):

 ```bash